Pterinochilus murinus

 🌍 Distribution

 Pterinochilus murinus is native to eastern, central and southern Africa.
+Records and hobby forms are associated with countries including Kenya, Tanzania, Democratic Republic of the Congo, Angola, Zambia, Mozambique, Zimbabwe, and South Africa.
 In the wild it is associated with dry to seasonally dry savanna, scrub and woodland edges with retreats and many web anchor points.

 - a low terrestrial enclosure with more floor space than height